Expedition Medicine & Field Skills in Chamonix (summer) 15-19 June 2015 30 CPD credits

 Chamonix in summer provides the ideal backdrop to this intensive five day course which combines wilderness medicine with the varied skills needed to work, thrive and live in diverse environments including the mountains and jungle.
 With a core teaching team comprised of medics, expedition leaders and mountain guides, WMT packs a broad lecture programme, outdoor training sessions and an overnight high altitude mountain bivouac into a demanding and fun programme.
 Of all our courses, Chamonix events (winter and summer) have the widest attendance, attracting delegates from across Europe and beyond, including medical students, nurses, doctors, consultants, physiotherapists and paramedics.
-Now in its 12th year, this popular annual programme is rich in learning, inspiration, practical medical advice and outdoor skill training.
+This popular annual programme is rich in learning, inspiration, practical medical advice and outdoor skill training.
 Organisations that might “employ” expedition medics increasingly expect candidates to have done a course of this high standard which is held only once a year in Chamonix in June.

 What students say

 A fun-filled, inspiring big kids holiday with enough medical theory to stimulate our brains.